-Often copied, never equaled, La Baguette du Relais has established itself as a must-visit address for street food in Paris, an extension of the Relais de Venise.
-Here, you can enjoy the famous Entrecôte from Porte Maillot, where for 65 years people have been savoring a deliciously grilled sirloin steak, accompanied by golden, crispy fries, all smothered in their famous secret sauce.
+Often copied, never equaled, La Baguette du Relais stands out as a must-visit spot for street food in Paris!
+An annex of the Relais de Venise, also known as the entrecôte Porte Maillot, where for 65 years people have been enjoying deliciously grilled flank steak, served alongside golden, crispy French fries, all topped with their famous secret sauce.

-This family business, founded in 1959 by the winemaker from Tarn, Paul Gineste de Saurs, is now managed by several of his grandchildren.
-Among them is Pauline, who heads the historic restaurant at Porte Maillot and is the inspiration behind the new concept La Baguette du Relais.
+The family business, founded in 1959 by the winemaker from Tarn, Paul Gineste de Saurs, is now run by several of his grandchildren.
+Among them is Pauline, who heads the historic restaurant at Porte Maillot and is the mastermind behind the new concept La Baguette du Relais.

 © Hugo Dominguez/ Le Bonbon